LilaR66/ood_for_hallucination_detection/README.md

 │   │        attention maps, and logits) that will later be used for OOD-based │   │        hallucination detection.
 This notebook also serves as a usage example.
 │   ├── part2_analyse_results.ipynb
 │         <- Main notebook #2.
-Applies OOD methods, linear probing, anomaly detection │            to the descriptors extracted in part 1 (either via the notebook or via │            `scripts/main.py`).
+Applies OOD methods, anomaly detection, linear probing, │            and layer-wise trajectory analysis to the descriptors extracted in part 1 │            (either via the notebook `part1_extract_descriptors.ipynb` or via │            `scripts/main.py`).
 Performs analysis and visualization of the results.
 │
 │